minprog/cs50x-1718-1819/problems/hangman/hangman.md

 Don't explicitly enumerate word families.
 If you are working with a word of length n, then there are 2n possible word families for each letter.
 However, most of these families don't actually appear in the English language.
 For example, no English words contain three consecutive U's, and no word matches the pattern `E-EE-EE--E`.
 Rather than explicitly generating every word family whenever the user enters a guess, see if you can generate word families only for words that actually appear in the word list.
 One way to do this would be to scan over the word list, storing each word in a table mapping word families to words in that family.

+> check50 tests:
+>
+> - hangman game starts without error for word length 4
+> - accepts guesses of e, a, n, u, z, l
+> - reports winning for combination of e, a, n, u, z, l
+> - does not report winning for combination of ...

 ### 4. Testing the `Hangman` game